FRCTeamPhoenix/Documentation/README.md

 - `git` — Contains guidelines for committing to Team Phoenix repositories, and provides a quick reference if you ever run into problems with Github or git.
 - `how-to` — Quick reference guides on how to do very specific things.

-Also, make sure to look at the `first-time-setup.md` guide for setting up our toolchain on a new computer as well as the `eclipse-shortcuts` reference for the most important Eclipse shortcuts.
+Also, make sure to look at the `first-time-setup.md` guide for setting up our toolchain on a new computer as well as the `eclipse-shortcuts.md` reference for the most important Eclipse shortcuts.